Diana, Princess of Wales and former wife of Britain’s heir to the throne, Prince Charles, was coined by the media as the Rose of England.

 The pentagram has special meaning for those who practice magick, and other occult disciplines.
 It relates to the four classical elements of earth (Gaia), air (Aer), water (Hydor), fire (Heile/Heat), and a fifth element of spirit (Idea/Hieron); humanity or the human body, representing two outstretched arms, two legs and the head; the five physical senses, sight, hearing, touch, smell and taste.
 The point-up pentagram represents the rulership of spirit over the physical elements, while a point-down pentagram represents the descent of spirit into matter, or matter subsuming spirit.
 It is largely this intepretation that led the religion of Wicca to adopt the point-up pentagram, and Satanism the point-down version as their representative symbols.
 It is Lucifer the Morning Star; the pentagram with two points in the ascendant represents Satan as the Goat of Mendes, when one point is in the ascendant it is the sign of the Saviour.

-This torch is an exact replica of the one held by the Statue of Liberty (see Symbolic pictures: Sun worship) and was placed there in 1989.
+This torch is an exact replica of the one held by the Statue of Liberty (see Sun worship) and was placed there in 1989.

 In Roman mythology, Diana was the goddess of nature, childbirth, hunting and the protector of the weak.
-Princess Diana bore the same attributes by being a protector of the environment, taking care of the weak in her missions to third world countries, and giving birth to the future heirs of England’s throne.
+Princess Diana bore the same name as the goddess.
 Oak tree groves were especially sacred to the goddess Diana.
 In ancient Rome, her groves and sanctuaries were always in the wild, outside the boundaries of the city.
 To define her ‘goddess’ status, Diana was buried in a grove on an island on an ornamental lake known as The Oval within Althorp Park’s Pleasure Garden (the oval represents the vulva, the female principle).

 The feminine principle is often represented by the moon, where the moon goddess is opposite to the sun god.
 The feminine energy is also commonly associated with the planet Venus, represented in occult symbolism by a five-petal flower — the rose (a pentagram), which also symbolises rebirth.
 The planet Venus forms a pentagram every eight years in its orbit and returns to its original point every 40 years with a 40 day regression.